(617) 350-5480 ext. 211

 Habla español, parle français

 Marion joined MIRA in March 2017 after a career in journalism and science and policy communications.
 Born and raised in Costa Rica, with an American father and a Costa Rican mother, she came to the U.S. for college in 1990 and chose to make her life here.
 She worked as a journalist for 15+ years, at the New York Daily News, the Providence Journal, Providence Business News, and as a freelancer for the Boston Globe and Providence Phoenix, before joining the Stockholm Environment Institute in 2010, where she worked on global climate and sustainable development issues for 7 years.
-She has a B.A. from Georgetown University and an M.S. in journalism from Columbia University's Graduate School of Journalism.
+She has a B.A. from Georgetown University and an M.S. in journalism from Columbia University's Graduate School of Journalism, and is a 2019 alumna of the Latinos for Education Board Fellows program.
+She serves on the board of directors of the Eliot School of Fine & Applied Arts in Jamaica Plain.

 Director of Legislative Affairs